WeblateOrg/weblate/docs/user/translating.rst

 components (for example the application and its website) or when bootstrapping a translation for a new component using existing translations (translation memory).

+The automatically translated strings are labelled by :guilabel:`Automatically translated`.

 .. seealso::